Polymorphism in Java: Compile time and Runtime Polymorphism

 Compile time polymorphism in Java resolves the problem regarding compile time with the help of "Method overloading" and "Constructor overloading".

-Method overloading in Java works for two or more methods or functions that are stored in the same class with the same name but different parameters and arguments.
+Method overloading in Java works for two or more methods or functions stored in the same class with the same name but different parameters and arguments.

 class Method_Overloading